Shelly Norvell

 Clinical Assistant Professor, Occupational Therapy

-Dr. Shelly Norvell has over 26 years of clinical experience primarily working in adult outpatient orthopedics specializing in hand therapy, but she has also worked in skilled nursing facilities, home health, and in-patient acute care.
-She continues her clinical work per diem at a local outpatient hand clinic and especially enjoys the challenge of creating custom orthotics, working with individuals recovering from upper extremity trauma to include tendon injuries and fractures, and assessing and developing interventions with clients experiencing osteoarthritis related thumb pain and disability.
-Dr. Norvell is passionate about the occupational therapist’s role in the prevention and reversal of chronic diseases and she is currently acquiring training through the American College of Lifestyle Medicine (ACLM) to become a Lifestyle Medicine Professional.
-She plans to apply this training to develop a curriculum which emphasizes wellness and health promotion- the core principles within the occupational therapy profession.
+Prof. Shelly Norvell has over 26 years of clinical experience working in adult rehabilitation settings to include outpatient orthopedics specializing in hand therapy, skilled nursing facilities, home health, and in-patient acute care.
+She enjoys using her vast clinical experience to create authentic and applicable learning experiences in the classroom.
+Prof. Norvell is passionate about the occupational therapist’s role in the prevention and reversal of chronic diseases and is a board certified Lifestyle Medicine Professional (DipACLM) through the American College of Lifestyle Medicine.
+She applies her specialized training to develop learning experiences which emphasizes wellness and health promotion—the core principles within the occupational therapy profession.

-Following two years of serving as an adjunct faculty member in the School of Occupational Therapy in various roles, Dr. Norvell joined the program full time in the fall of 2021 and is currently teaching in the Adult Rehabilitation series, the OT Foundations course, and is an evidence-based project chair in Evidence Project II.
+Following two years of serving as an adjunct faculty member in the School of Occupational Therapy in various roles, Prof. Norvell joined the program full time in the fall of 2021 and is currently teaching in the Adult Rehabilitation series.
+She also serves as the Faculty Advisor for Prospective Students and Admissions for the School of Occupational Therapy.

 The Puget Sound Experience